snowplow/documentation/docs/getting-started-on-snowplow-open-source/what-is-quick-start/index.md

 sidebar_position: 1
 ---

-We have built a set of [terraform](https://www.terraform.io/docs/language/modules/develop/index.html) modules, which automate the setting up and deploying the required infrastructure and applications for an operational Snowplow open source pipeline, with just a handful of input variables required on your side.
+We have built a set of [terraform](https://www.terraform.io/docs/language/modules/develop/index.html) modules, which automates the setup and deployment of the required infrastructure and applications for an operational Snowplow open source pipeline, with just a handful of input variables required on your side.

 After following this guide, you will be able to: